-On November 18, 2010, the Company's PMA application for MelaFind® was reviewed by the FDA's General and Plastic Surgery Devices Panel ("Panel").
-The Panel voted favorably on all three questions instructed by the FDA.
-The FDA advisory Panel vote is non-binding on the FDA.
 In February 2011, the Company submitted a PMA amendment containing a revised 'indications for use' statement limiting MelaFind® to use by dermatologists, based on discussions that ensued during the Panel meeting.
-Also, on May 12, 2011, the Company submitted a second PMA amendment containing a training program for clinicians, an outline of which was presented at the Panel meeting.
-The Company has requested a meeting with the FDA to review the Panel outcome as well as the Company's PMA and PMA amendments.
-On May 9, 2011, the Company filed a Citizen's Petition with the FDA requesting the Commissioner of the FDA to enforce the binding Protocol Agreement, as well as FDA laws and regulations, in completing the review of the MelaFind® PMA.
+In May 2011, the Company filed a second PMA amendment containing a training program for clinicians, an outline of which was presented at the Panel meeting.
+Also in May 2011, the Company submitted a Citizen's Petition to the FDA requesting that the Commissioner of the FDA enforce the binding Protocol Agreement, as well as FDA laws and regulations, in completing the review of the MelaFind® PMA.